-Easy to create a colorful, attractive design: using the standard templates and themes, even if you do not have much knowledge of basic graphic design principles .
+Easy to create a colorful, attractive design: using the standard templates and themes, you can create something visually appealing,even if you do not have much knowledge of basic graphic design principles .

 Easy to modify: when compared to other visual aids such as charts, posters, or objects, it is easy to modify.

 Easily re-order presentation: with a simple drag and drop or using key strokes, you can move slides to re-order the presentation.

 Finally, PowerPoint is integrated with other products that allow you to include parts of documents, spread sheets, and graphics.